A Trichologist Breaks Down the Basics of Hair Thinning and How to Avoid It

 Adjusting Beauty Routine

-Your hair is less likely to break, shed and thin-out if you’re simply gentler with it.
-Give it a rest from extensions, tight ponytails, braids and weaves periodically.
+Your hair is less likely to break, shed, and thin out if you’re simply gentler with it.
+Give it a rest from extensions, tight ponytails, braids, and weaves periodically.
 If you’re doing this around the clock, the chances of permanent loss become greater.

-And regardless of your hair texture, Blaisure says you should shampoo at least once or more a week, “as the scalp’s microbiome can get out of balance and that is when we start seeing more scalp disorders.”
+And regardless of your hair texture, Blaisure says you should shampoo at least once or more a week, “as the scalp’s microbiome can get out of balance, and that is when we start seeing more scalp disorders.”
 After consulting with an expert stylist or learning more about the traits of your specific hair type, look for products that contain strengthening ingredients for keeping your strands in check.

-Also use a good multi- vitamin, like Bosleypro’s Vitality Supplement With Horsetail Extract, to make sure you are getting the right balance of vitamins and minerals, such as your B12 & D (which many people are low in) along with zinc and magnesium.
+Also use a good multivitamin, like Bosleypro’s Vitality Supplement with Horsetail Extract, to make sure you are getting the right balance of vitamins and minerals, such as your B12 and D (which many people are low in) along with zinc and magnesium.

-Surgeries & Therapies
+Surgeries and Therapies

-Lastly, if your hair loss goes beyond the normal level of shedding and you can easily detect a thinner ponytail or exposed skin along the hairline and/or middle of the scalp, see a professional immediately!
+Last, if your hair loss goes beyond the normal level of shedding, and you can easily detect a thinner ponytail or exposed skin along the hairline and/or middle of the scalp, see a professional immediately!
 A trichologist, like Blaisure, studies the science and function of human hair, so he or she can examine it more closely and determine whether you should be officially diagnosed with a disorder or not.
 From there, they can also recommend if hair transplant surgery is necessary.

 “Hair transplant surgery is always an option for men, but most women do not have enough hair, or it is too weak and fine to transplant,” says Blaisure.
-“Bosley INC is now offering a package called Tri-Gen+ ™ that consists of some of our products, PRP (Platelet Rich Plasma) along with laser which together helps to stimulate growth.”
+“Bosley Inc. is now offering a package called Tri-Gen+ that consists of some of our products, PRP (Platelet-rich plasma) along with laser, which together help to stimulate growth.”

 Overall, a healthy lifestyle is the best way to avoid hair thinning and hair loss.
 But if you’re dealing with something that’s tied to an illness or your gene pool, it may be worth seeing an expert for help.